 One of the most important things to e-commerce website owners is how easy it is to update the look and feel of their website.
 So when looking at BigCommerce vs Shopify from a commercial theme standpoint, how do to the two compare?
 Which of the two e-commerce giants provides the most aesthetically appealing and functional templates and themes?

 Remember, web design plays a significant role in closing sales.
 You’ll want a platform that allows you to create an e-commerce website that looks great, communicates your brand message, and most importantly, is fully responsive and optimized for SEO.
-Here are other features to you should be on the lookout for when comparing e-commerce templates:
+Here are other features you should be on the lookout for when comparing e-commerce templates:

 - Theme Flexibility